-As my friend Patty, the Certified Professional Organizer states, if you keep collecting things and you never get rid of anything, where does it all go?
+As Certified Professional Organizers state, if you keep collecting things and you never get rid of anything, where does it all go?
+It becomes what you live in.
 Hence, clutter in our lives, which leads to clutter in our minds, which leads to stagnation.
 I don’t know about you, but if I’m stagnating and unable to have sideways or forward motion, I’m done.
 Shut me off, turn me over and toss me in a corner.
 But don’t let me stagnate.
 Ever.

-Patty says that that clutter, the keeping of unnecessary things, boils down to unmade decisions.
+Sometimes, we have to stop and acknowledge that the keeping of unnecessary things boils down to unmade decisions.
 Think about what you really want on that desert island with you and get rid of the rest.

 You have to eliminate things—sometimes inanimate, sometimes the dead plant you keep trying to revive, and sometimes a person who is simply no longer good for you to have in your life.
 But if you don’t eliminate and clear out space—create a vacuum—for something new to come in, it simply can’t.